High-Accuracy Temporal Prediction via Experimental Quantum Reservoir Computing in Correlated Spins

 \section{Abstract}

 Physical reservoir computing provides a powerful machine learning paradigm that exploits nonlinear physical dynamics for efficient information processing.
-By incorporating quantum effects, quantum reservoir computing gains superior potential in machine learning applications, for the quantum dynamics are exponentially costly to simulate classically.
+By incorporating quantum effects, quantum reservoir computing offers superior potential for machine learning applications, as quantum dynamics are exponentially costly to simulate classically.
 Here, we present a novel quantum reservoir computing approach based on correlated quantum spin systems, exploiting natural quantum many-body interactions to generate reservoir dynamics, thereby circumventing the practical challenges of deep quantum circuits.
 Our experimental implementation supports nontrivial quantum entanglement and exhibits sufficient dynamical complexity for high-performance machine learning.
-We achieve state-of-the-art performance in experiments on standard time-series benchmarks, reducing prediction error by one to two orders of magnitude compared to previous quantum reservoir experiments.
+We achieve state-of-the-art performance in experiments on standard time-series benchmarks, reducing prediction error by 1 to 2 orders of magnitude compared to previous quantum reservoir experiments.
 In long-term weather forecasting, our 9-spin quantum reservoir delivers greater prediction accuracy than classical reservoirs with thousands of nodes.
-This represents a first experimental demonstration of quantum machine learning outperforming large-scale classical models on real-world tasks.
+This represents the first experimental demonstration of quantum machine learning outperforming large-scale classical models on real-world tasks.